 Speak to your health care provider or dietitian about calcium supplements if you think you are not getting enough calcium from food.

 Are there medications that can help lactose intolerance?

 Lactase pills can be taken before eating meals containing lactose so you are less likely to get symptoms.
 There are also lactase drops that can be added to liquids like milk and cream.
-Speak to your pharmacist about the forms of lactase that are available.
+Speak to your dietitian or health care provider about the forms of lactase that are available.